eternalUnion/UltraPain/.github/ISSUE_TEMPLATE/feature-request.md

 ---

+[Please do not close the request after a revision release is posted.
+Request will be closed by the developer when it is implemented to the base version or when it is flagged as not planned]

 # Feature
 Describe your idea in as much detail as possible.
 Include any configurable values and its interactions with in-game variables (such as radiance)